centreon/centreon-documentation/versioned_docs/version-24.10/graph-views/map-legacy-eol.md

 ## I wasn't using MAP Legacy anymore but it was still installed on my platform

-If you had already migrated to MAP in an earlier version and weren't using MAP Legacy anymore, you can just [uninstall MAP Legacy from your Centreon 24.10 platform](#how-to-fully-uninstall-map-legacy).
+If you had already migrated to MAP in an earlier version and weren't using MAP Legacy anymore, [uninstall MAP Legacy from your Centreon 24.10 platform](#how-to-fully-uninstall-map-legacy).
 This is because some legacy files are still present and need to be removed to avoid all problems when upgrading later.

 ## How to fully uninstall MAP Legacy